immobiliare/RealHTTP/Documentation/HTTPRequest.md

 - `HTTPRequest<Object: HTTPDecodableResponse>`: allows you to directly perform the call and execute parsing to return a valid businnes object.

 > NOTE: Both the objects have the same properties and methods (in fact the first one is just a typealias for `HTTPRequest<HTTPRawResponse>`).

-## Run Requests

-To execute a request you can use the `run()` function.
-There are 3 different mode to execute a request:

-- `run(in: HTTPClientProtocol)`: execute the request inside the session of an `HTTPClient` instance.
-- `runSync(in: HTTPClientProtocol)`: run the call synchronously (blocking the caller thread, useful for testing purpose) inside the session of an `HTTPClient` instance.

-The same methods are also available when you don't need of a client and you want to execute them into the `HTTPClient.shared` instance:

-- `run()`
-- `runSync()`

-> NOTE: `*sync()` versions block the caller thread

 ## Configure a Request